ligerbots/DriveRobot/README.md

 In order to build this project, your local machine must have the libraries for the TalonSRX (from [CTRE](http://www.ctr-electronics.com/)), and the NavX libraries (from [Kauailabs](http://www.pdocs.kauailabs.com().
 The libraries we need total about 200KB.
 (That's "kilo", i.e. thousand bytes, not million).
 But if you use the vendors' standard install programs on Windows you'll get about 100 Megabytes of various programs, driver, and libraries for several languages.

-I stonrgly advise simply installing the libraries.
+I strongly advise simply installing the libraries.
 THis can most easily accomplished by installing the cross-platform packages (intended for non-Windows machines), rather than using the full fat installer programs.

 1. The TalonSRX libraries can be downloaded from [CTRE](http://www.ctr-electronics.com/hro.html#product_tabs_technical_resources).
 Ignore the installer and download the
 [CTRE Toolsuite (No Installer) package 4.4.1.9 (.zip)](http://www.ctr-electronics.com//downloads/lib/CTRE_FRCLibs_NON-WINDOWS_v4.4.1.9.zip) instead.